Anchorwood Bank is one of the most significant brownfield regeneration sites in south west England.

 During the demolition and earthworks we have also provided Wessex Investors with site monitoring support.

-Phase 2 – support
+Phase 2 - Residential development and retail park

 Securing the future

-Stakeholder and community engagement has been critical to the long-term sustainable development of Anchorwood Bank.
+Having been working on this project for over 10 years to date, throughout that time stakeholder and community engagement has been critical to the long-term sustainable development of Anchorwood Bank.

 We have supported the client team with well-publicised public exhibitions and consultation sessions, and helped them to develop a positive relationship with North Devon Council, discussing how the scheme will create a sense of community and place whilst ensuring no adverse retail impact to Barnstaple town centre.
 There has also been extensive liaison with the environmental authorities to agree the ecological mitigation measures for this riverside site to ensure the protection of the SSSI.